 Phenethylamine is Present in Magic Mushrooms

-Phenethylamine acts as a central nervous system stimulant in humans.
-Phenethylamine is similar to amphetamine in its action.
-It causes the release of norepinephrine and dopamine.
+- It acts as a central nervous system stimulant in humans.
+It is similar to amphetamine in its action in that it causes the release of norepinephrine and dopamine.

-Phenethylamine is produced by a wide range of species throughout the plant and animal kingdoms, including humans and fungi, such as magic mushrooms.
+- It is produced by a wide range of species throughout the plant and animal kingdoms, including humans and fungi including magic mushrooms.

 Phenethylamine Shows Need for Improving Psilocybin Chemistry